scripting/concord/README.md

 ### Inaugural blog post

-Here's a <a href="http://4352.mediahackers.org/ourGplOutliner">draft</a> of the post I plan to run on Scripting News when this is publicly announce.
+<a href="http://scripting.com/2013/09/16/concordOurGplOutliner">Here's the post</a> I ran on Scripting News when Concord was publicly announced.
 It includes a link to a podcast.

 ### Community